foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

 1. IoT OS/Platform

-As more and more devices are connected and become more complex, the software running in them are becoming more and more complex.
+As more and more devices are connected and become more complex, the tools running in them are becoming more and more complex.

-An IoT OS is an operating system that is designed to perform within the constraints that are particular to Internet of Things devices, including restrictions on memory, size, power and processing capacity.
+An IoT OS is an operating system that is designed to perform within the constraints that are particular to Internet of Things devices, including restrictions on memory, size, power, and processing capacity.
 IoT operating systems are a type of embedded OS but by definition are designed to enable data transfer over the internet and more other features.